Chamber Music Dolomiti

 Yen Yu - Violin

-Ms. Yen Yu grew up in China and studied violin with her father at an early age.
-She entered Wu Han Conservatory of Music at age 14 under the tutelage of Professor Xin-Min Zhou.
+Yen Yu grew up in Wuhan, China into a musical family.
+She studied violin with her father at an early age, and at age 14 entered the Wuhan Conservatory of Music to study under the tutelage of Professor Xin-Min Zhou.

 Chizuko Ishikawa - Violin